Downhill mountain biking: Croatia

 Downhill MTB races have been held in Croatia since 1993, when the first competition was organized outside Zagreb, on the same mountain that today hosts the world cup races in alpine skiing.
 Until the past 4–5 years, Mountain biking was banished from popular hiking trails and ski slopes around the capital.
 However, with the rise in popularity of DH and enduro, (gravity) riding, Trail management regulations have been relaxed and along with allowing riders, have begun to allow for the development of MTB-specific trails, cooperating with the local riding community to communicate which trails are acceptable and which are not.
 Additionally, the area known as 'Grma' has seen the growth and development of DH-specific trails.
 MTB DH riding has also flourished in other parts of Croatia, especially in the northern Adriatic coastal region and in the northern (continental) part of the country.
 In 2010 the national DH Cup events were held in Buzet (Istria), Samobor (Zagreb area), Pakrac (Slavonia), and Gracisce (Pazin, Istria).
 Additionally, multiple enduro races around the country are now part of an annual 'Cro-enduro series and the fall of 2017 saw the organization of the first-ever Croatian Enduro National Championships.
 Urban downhill events are also held in the coastal city of Rijeka.
 2018 saw the first UCI Mountain Bike World Cup held in Croatia, on the island of Lošinj.

 France

 The French Alps are home to many downhill routes and events.
-The most famous one is the Megavalanche downhill race, the event in the Alp d'Huez and Bourg d'Oisans regions.
+The most famous one is the Megavalanche downhill race, the event in the Alpe d'Huez and Bourg d'Oisans regions.
 Another downhill course in the region is Les Deux Alpes which sometimes hosts other downhill events.
 The downhill courses and events are limited in the area, however, because of the alpine winter and snow.

 The most popular region for downhill in the French alps is the Portes du Soleil, including the two more popular resorts of Morzine and Les Gets.
 Most recently, a world cup was held for the first time in La Bresse.
 In August 2011, La Bresse hosted the sixth round of the UCI World Cup.
 Since 2015, Lourdes has hosted a World Cup round each year.